Author & podcaster

 “Helpful in just the right way.
 This is self-help in the most empowering sense.
 Not some new-age nonsense, just practical and implementable advice.
 Like listening to a friend, not being lectured by a therapist.
 Highly recommended for anyone who needs a little emotional TLC."

 "Amazing advice that’s relatable in all kinds of situations in your adult life.
-It’s told in a way that makes you wanna just go out and be the best person you can be, the person you were always supposed to be.
+It’s told in a way that makes you wanna just go out and be the best person you can be...
 It’s kinda like the feeling you get when listening to “Eye of the Tiger” on repeat..."